measurement-kit/measurement-kit/include/measurement_kit/README.md

         return
       }
     }
-  }

     // TODO(bassosimone): we should make sure the progress described here
     // is consistent with the one emitted by the real code. emitProgress(0.1, "contacted bouncer")
+  }

   let probe_ip = "127.0.0.1"
   if (settings.options.probe_ip != "") {
     probe_ip = settings.options.probe_ip
-  } else {
+  } else if (!settings.options.no_geoip) {
     let error
     [probe_ip, error] = lookupIP(settings)
     if (error) {